-A man owning a hundred sheep performed a head count and found that one of his sheep went missing.
-Looking everywhere, the shepherd went out of his way to trace its steps.
-After much effort he finally found it.
-Profoundly relieved he carried the sheep home on his shoulders.
-As he went, He shared with all of his friends and family what had just happened, and everybody was glad to hear the good news.
+A sheepherder performed a head count of his sheep and found that one of his lambs went missing.
+So he left the 99 sheep of his flock at the campsite and went looking for the lost lamb.
+High and low, he looked everywhere.
+Meanwhile the sun went down and it was almost dark when he finally discovered it.
+Profoundly relieved he carried the lamb home on his shoulders.
+As he went, He shared with all of his friends and family what had transpired, and everybody was glad to hear the good news.

-I have always wondered about the ninety nine sheep that were left behind in search for the one that got lost.
-Hypothetically speaking, what if the sheep owner later returns to the camp to find out that his other sheep took off in the meantime?
-With ninety nine sheep scattered all over the place the crisis would have gone from bad to worse – or maybe not?
+I don’t know about you, but the ninety nine sheep left behind were always a puzzle to me.
+What if the shepherd later returns to the camp to find out that his other sheep took off in the meantime?
+With ninety nine sheep scattered, the crisis would have become even worse than before, with only one lamb gone astray – or maybe not?
 Jesus did not specify a number.
 Perhaps the story of one lost sheep in all reality is the story of one hundred lost sheep.

-Case in point: We crossed a threshold when we left the Garden of Eden a long time ago; ever since, whether consciously or subconsciously, we have striven to find our way back to Paradise.
+Humanity crossed a threshold a long time ago when we left the Garden of Eden; from that point forward we have striven to find our way back to Paradise, whether consciously or subconsciously.
 Unfortunately, there is a million ways we can get lost on the way, and this is where Jesus comes in.
-He is mankind’s Shepherd.
-He is the good Shepherd actively helping the lost – although He has a hard time finding certain strays that have no idea they are lost.
+He is the Good Shepherd actively helping the lost – although He has a hard time finding certain strays that insist they are not lost.

 Have you ever gone along for a ride and the driver of the car was overly confident?
-No asking for directions in the middle of a foggy night in a strange town … Still driving in circles hours later, we know this is due to a driver in denial.
+No asking for directions in the middle of a foggy night in a strange town … still driving in circles hours later – we know this driver is in denial.